-- up to 20 ECTS credits may be in advanced 3000 level bachelor's courses in chemistry or other subject areas.
+- up to 20 ECTS credits may be in advanced 3000 level bachelor's courses in chemistry, physics or MENA courses.

 - up to 10 ECTS credits may be special curriculum or other specialised study as approved by the Programme Council.